-Vietnam Sleeper Train Guide: All You Need To Know to Ride a Vietnam Sleeper Train
+Vietnam Sleeper Train Guide: What to Expect on a a Vietnam Overnight Train

-Vietnam is a large and diverse country and one of the easiest ways to travel through Vietnam is to take sleeper trains.
+Vietnam is a large and diverse country and one of the easiest (and most convenient) ways to travel through Vietnam is to take an overnight sleeper train.

-In this guide I will tell you all you need to know about Vietnam sleeper trains and help you decide if you should take a sleeper train in Vietnam during your travels.
+In this guide I will tell you all you need to know about taking a Vietnam sleeper trains and help you decide if you should take a sleeper train in Vietnam during your travels.

 This blog contains occasional affiliate links, where I receive a small commission on sales of the products/hotels that are linked at no additional cost to you.
 In addition, as an Amazon Associate, I earn from qualifying purchases.

-Where Can You Go With a Vietnam Sleeper Train?
+Where Can I Go With a Vietnam Sleeper Train?

 The main cross country route is operated by the state owned Vietnam Railways with the Reunification train going through the main route.
 There are several private luxury train companies that cater to tourists.